brylevkirill/posts/AI.md

 ### obstacles

   The first biggest obstacle to applications in the real-world environments as opposed to simulated ones seems to be underconstrained objectives for optimization in learning the model of environment [[23a]](https://slideslive.com/38923124/nonsupervised-learning-and-decision-making?t=330).
-Any sufficiently complex model trained with insufficiently constrained objective will exploit any pattern found in training data that relates input to target variables but spurious correlations won't necessarily generalize to testing data [section "progress"] [[23b]](https://blog.piekniewski.info/2019/04/07/deep-learning-and-shallow-data) [[23c]](http://blog.piekniewski.info/2017/03/06/give-me-a-dataset-to-train-and-i-shall-move-the-world) [[23d]](https://blog.keras.io/the-limitations-of-deep-learning.html) [[23e]](https://thebestschools.org/magazine/limits-of-modern-ai).
+Any sufficiently complex model trained with insufficiently constrained objective will exploit any pattern found in training data that relates input to target variables but spurious correlations won't necessarily generalize to testing data [section "progress"] [[23b]](https://technologyreview.com/2020/11/18/1012234/training-machine-learning-broken-real-world-heath-nlp-computer-vision) [[23c]](https://blog.piekniewski.info/2019/04/07/deep-learning-and-shallow-data) [[23d]](http://blog.piekniewski.info/2017/03/06/give-me-a-dataset-to-train-and-i-shall-move-the-world) [[23e]](https://blog.keras.io/the-limitations-of-deep-learning.html) [[23f]](https://thebestschools.org/magazine/limits-of-modern-ai).
 Even a billion examples don't constrain optimization sufficiently and don't lead to major performance gains in image recognition [[24a]](https://arxiv.org/abs/1707.02968) [[24b]](https://arxiv.org/abs/1805.00932).
 Agents find surprising ways to exploit simulated environments to maximize objectives not constrained enough to prevent exploits [[25a]](https://youtu.be/jAPJeJK18mw?t=10m29s) [[25b]](https://youtube.com/watch?v=-p7VhdTXA0k).

   One way to constrain optimization sufficiently in order to avoid non-generalizable and non-robust solutions is more informative data for training, for example, using physics of the real world or dynamics of the social world as sources of signal as opposed to simulated environments with artificial agents or constrained physical environments without adversarial agents - the latter ones are not representative of corner cases to be faced by an agent in the unconstrained real/social world [[26a]](http://www.fields.utoronto.ca/video-archive/2019/10/2509-21418).
 Another way is more complex objective for optimization, for example, learning to predict not only statistics of interest, such as future cumulative rewards conditionally on agent's next actions, but also dynamics, i.e. some arbitrary future properties of environment conditionally on some arbitrary hypothetical future events including agent's next actions [[26b]](http://blog.piekniewski.info/2016/11/01/statistics-and-dynamics) [[26c]](https://blog.piekniewski.info/2016/11/03/reactive-vs-predictive-ai) [[26d]](https://blog.piekniewski.info/2016/11/30/learning-physics-is-the-way-to-go) [[26e]](https://youtu.be/DSYzHPW26Ig?t=6m28s).
 States and rewards correspond to agent's statistical summaries for interactions with environment while dynamics corresponds to agent's knowledge about how environment works [[27a]](https://youtu.be/6-Uiq8-wKrg?t=3m56s) [[27b]](https://youtu.be/fztxE3Ga8kU?t=58m5s).
-Agent's progress in learning to predict dynamics of environment [section "possible directions"] [[28a]](https://youtu.be/h7F5sCLIbKQ?t=8m1s) [[28b]](https://youtu.be/ElyFDUab30A?t=17m37s) [[28c]](https://deepmind.com/blog/article/unsupervised-learning) as well as agent's progress in creating options to influence it [section "possible directions"] [[28d]](https://youtube.com/watch?v=PL0Xq0FFQZ4) [[28e]](https://youtube.com/watch?v=dIUq3LYLEQo) [[28f]](https://blog.piekniewski.info/2016/08/09/intelligence-is-real) might be the most powerful kinds of agent's intrinsic motivation and might be the most efficient way to constrain optimization.
+Agent's progress in learning to predict dynamics of environment [section "possible directions"] [[28a]](https://youtu.be/h7F5sCLIbKQ?t=8m1s) [[28b]](https://youtu.be/ElyFDUab30A?t=17m37s) [[28c]](https://deepmind.com/blog/article/unsupervised-learning) as well as agent's progress in creating options to influence it [section "possible directions"] [[28d]](https://youtube.com/watch?v=PL0Xq0FFQZ4) [[28e]](https://youtube.com/watch?v=dIUq3LYLEQo) [[28f]](https://blog.piekniewski.info/2016/08/09/intelligence-is-real) might be the most powerful kinds of agent's intrinsic motivation and might be the most efficient way to further constrain optimization.

   The second biggest obstacle seems to be an enormous gap between complexity of simulated environments available for present computers and complexity of real-world environments available for present robots so that agent trained in simulated environment can't be transferred to robot in real-world environment with acceptable performance and robustness [[29]](https://youtube.com/watch?v=7A_QPGcjrh0).
-Boston Dynamics team never used machine learning to control their robots - they use real-time solvers of differential equations to calculate dynamics and optimal control for models of robots and environments which are not learned from data but specified manually [[30]](https://quora.com/What-kind-of-learning-algorithms-are-used-on-Boston-Dynamics-robots/answer/Eric-Jang).
+Boston Dynamics team never used machine learning to control their robots - they use real-time solvers of differential equations to calculate dynamics and optimal control for models of robots and environments which are not learned from data but specified manually [[30a]](https://spectrum.ieee.org/automaton/robotics/humanoids/how-boston-dynamics-taught-its-robots-to-dance) [[30b]](https://quora.com/What-kind-of-learning-algorithms-are-used-on-Boston-Dynamics-robots/answer/Eric-Jang).
 MIT researchers didn't use machine learning to control their robot in DARPA Robotics Challenge 2015, and their robot was the only robot which didn't fall or need physical assistance from humans [[31a]](https://youtube.com/watch?v=2GW7ozcUCFE).

   A tail event might be not learnable by a statistical model [[31b]](https://amazon.com/Black-Swan-Improbable-Robustness-Fragility/dp/081297381X), i.e. through forming a separating hyperplane of that model and using it as a decision boundary for a possible action, and might require some forms of non-statistical inference, i.e. through inducing a logical model/theory for the event, drawing hypotheses from it and checking them through experiments.
 Thus not only statistics but dynamics of phenomena might have to be calculated - model might have to be programmed or trained to simulate dynamics of phenomena [[31c]](https://youtu.be/0Tj6CeYCmzw?t=9m20s).